ahoischen/3ds-dev-docker/README.md

 ## Using your project

-While it is possible to use git inside it that practice is highly discouraged since it requires all changes to be already commited and available on a server.
+While it is possible to use git to pull the project that practice has the disadvantage of requiring all changes to be already commited and available on a server.
 Instead, the preferred method is to mount the source directory as a volume.
-This is done by adding the `-v YOURSOURCEDIR:/home/user/work` to the `docker run` arguments before specifying the image.
+This is done by adding the argument `-v YOURSOURCEDIR:/home/user/work` to the `docker run` commands before specifying the image.
 Please note that `YOURSOURCEDIR` cannot be `.`; use `$PWD` instead.
 Example:

 ```